 Godfrey writes: “Jesmond’s first purpose-built school, the High School for Girls, was opened in 1890 in Tankerville Terrace, a development of a school set up in Jesmond Road by the Church Schools Co. in 1885.

-The Church High Junior School extension was built on land which had once served as the Northern Counties Orphanage gardens.
+The Church High Junior School was built on adjoining land which had once served as the Northern Counties Orphanage gardens.

-I joined Church High as a teacher of English in September 1985, which turned out to be the School’s centenary year.
+I joined Church High as a teacher of English in September 1985, which turned out to be the School’s Centenary year.
 Sadly, I missed the main celebrations which all took place in the second half of the previous academic year.
 However, I clearly remember an excited buzz about the place when I arrived for my interview in May – one of the reasons I was so pleased when my application was successful.
 In my time there, the old High School building was extended on two further occasions, either side of The Millennium, before merger was to change its administrative history once again.
-This blog records the physical changes to the Tankerville site in preparation for its reopening as Newcastle High School for Girls in September 2016.
+This blog began as a record of the changes to the Tankerville site in preparation for its reopening as Newcastle High School for Girls in September 2016.
+I really do believe that everything in life comes full circle, a belief that has only been strengthened by this research.
+As I blog about the ending of Church High School, it was fascinating to discover that the person who wrote the letter which brought the School into being, Sir Benjamin Chapman Brown, and I partially share the same name.

 In 1984 to mark the Centenary, Kevin Brown was commissioned to research and write an updated School History and to catalogue the School Archives.
 The former was published as part of The Centenary Book of the Newcastle Upon Tyne Church High School, 1885-1985 compiled by Helen Scott and Elizabeth Wise; after cataloguing, the latter were deposited with Tyne & Wear Archives.

 Anyone wishing to view the Newcastle High/Church High School Archive for themselves can do so between 10.00am and 4.00pm, Tuesday to Friday at The Discovery Museum.
 The archive catalogue (Reference E.NC17) can be accessed in person or online.
-Following my deposit of documents on the final year of Church High and the transition to Newcastle High School for Girls, the catalogue has recently been updated to list accessions related to Newcastle High School (1885-1924) and The Newcastle upon Tyne Church High School the School up to 2014.
-Although this updated catalogue is not yet available online, it can be viewed via the Heritage website.
+Following my deposit of documents on the final year of Church High and the transition to Newcastle High School for Girls, the catalogue has recently been updated to list accessions related to Newcastle High School (1885-1924) and The Newcastle upon Tyne Church High School up to July 2014.
+Although the updated catalogue is not yet available at TWA online, it can be viewed via our Heritage site.

 - Abstract of Title to a farm and lands called “The Fridays” in the township of Jesmond within the Borough & County of Newcastle upon Tyne belonging to the Devisees of Tho.
 Cleugh deceased, J. & R.S.
 Watson & Dendy, Newcastle upon Tyne, 1880